cap-js/docs/java/operating-applications/observability.md

      ...
      properties:
        ...
-       JBP_CONFIG_JAVA_OPTS: "[from_environment: false, java_opts: '-javaagent:META-INF/.sap_java_buildpack/otel_agent/opentelemetry-javaagent.jar -Dotel.javaagent.extensions=BOOT-INF/lib/cf-java-logging-support-opentelemetry-agent-extension-<version>.jar']"
+       JBP_CONFIG_JAVA_OPTS: "[from_environment: false, java_opts: '-javaagent:META-INF/.sap_java_buildpack/otel_agent/opentelemetry-javaagent.jar -Dotel.javaagent.extensions=META-INF/.sap_java_buildpack/otel_agent_extension/otel-agent-ext-java.jar']"
    ```
    :::

-   Make sure that you replace the `<version>` tag with the same version that you've added to your maven dependencies in the previous step.
+The buildpack delivers the Open Telemetry Agent Extension library with the common configuration for Open Telemetry that applies to Cloud Logging Service and Dynatrace.
+This library provides out-of-the box configuration of the required credentials taken from the service bindings and more sophisticated configuration possibilities, which you can read about in the [Open Telemetry Agent Extension library documentation](https://github.com/SAP/cf-java-logging-support/tree/main/cf-java-logging-support-opentelemetry-agent-extension).

 For troubleshooting purposes, you can increase the log level of the Open Telemetry Java Agent by adding the parameter `-Dotel.javaagent.debug=true` to the `JBP_CONFIG_JAVA_OPTS` argument.

 ::: tip
 It's possible to suppress auto-instrumentation for specific libraries as described [here](https://opentelemetry.io/docs/instrumentation/java/automatic/agent-config/#suppressing-specific-agent-instrumentation).
 The corresponding `-Dotel.instrumentation.[name].enabled=false` parameter(s) can be added to the `JBP_JAVA_OPTS` argument.